AKhalid-projects/gdsc-python-bootcamp/README.md

 # gdsc-python-bootcamp
 Exercise and project Files of the GDSC Python Bootcamp.
 This Bootcamp is inspired by the book
-## Introducing  Python Modern Computing in Simple Packages, Second Edition
+## Introducing  Python Modern Computing in Simple Packages, Second Edition By Bill Lubanovic